Physical Therapy Admissions

 What exactly does the CAPTE accreditation statement mean to me as a student?

 The DPT program will not be allowed to start the first cohort of students until we receive Candidacy status from CAPTE.
 This decision will be made in Spring 2025 so students who have been accepted onto the program will be notified during the late spring/summer of 2025 of the decision.
 Once open, as a candidacy program, cohort number one, the charter cohort will graduate and be allowed to sit for licensure as if from a fully accredited program.
+All our cohorts will graduate in May and therefore be eligible to sit the July FSBPT exam date.
 The program will be considered for full accreditation on graduation of the charter cohort.

 Interview Process